ai4ce/TF-VPR/README.md

 ```
 cd generating_queries/

-# For training tuples in our baseline network
+# For training tuples in our baseline network, you may just create one pickle for the first epoch for initialization
 python generate_training_tuples_RGB_baseline_batch.py

 # For network evaluation